 Chief William Comer

 The following are Chief Comer's Uniform cap, Deputy Chief helmet, a presentation helmet to the Chief from helmet makers Cairn's and Brothers and a helmet the Chief used in his personal firematic collection

 The following five helmets span the (37 year) career of one of Paterson's Chief Engineers, specifically Chief James Pasquariello.
 He served as a fireman on Truck 3 from 1968 to 1980. as a Captain of Truck 3 from 1980 to 1988, as a Battalion Chief from 1998 to 1994, as a Deputy Chief from 1994 to 1997 and as Chief from 1997 until retirement.

 Courtesy of Chief John Mauro

 The Cairns and Brothers, 8 comb helmet shown below belonged to Assistant Chief Joseph Dayspring, who served from 1942 to 1981 He held the rank of Assistant Chief Engineer from 1962 to 1981.
-NJ.
 The chief also used this helmet as a Battalion and Deputy Chief

 The eye shields were made mandatory in the late 1970s after an incident involving then 3 Truck fireman Bill Shortway.
 He lost the sight in his left eye after being hit with falling debris from a ceiling he was pulling during overhaul operations after a fire.
 He later advanced to the rank of deputy chief.